-Medicare Supplement Premiums: Rates for Medicare Supplement Plans are based on age, gender, location, tobacco use, health status (if you are outside of the six month open enrollment period), and the plan type you select.
+Medicare Supplement Premiums: Rates for Medicare Supplement Plans are based on: age, gender, location, tobacco use, health status, and the plan type you select.
 It pays to shop around for your best rates!

-Rate increase history… Check before you buy: Typically, rates for Medicare Supplement policies go up each year.
+Rate Increase History… Check Before You Buy: Typically, rates for Medicare Supplement policies go up each year.
 However, some companies have historically higher rate increases than others.
-It is important to research the companies you are interested in and become knowledgeable about their rate increase history.
+It’s important to research the companies you are interested in, and become knowledgeable about their rate increase history.

-Do you work for me or the insurance company?
-Most insurance agents represent one insurance company.
-They will only show you rates for one company – the company they work for.
-An insurance broker represents the client instead of the insurance company.
-Insurance brokers are contracted with several different insurance companies which allows them to help you compare rates from several different companies.
+Do You Work For Me or The Insurance Company?
+Most insurance agents represent one insurance company and they’ll only show you rates for the company they work for.
+An insurance broker represents the client, instead of the insurance company.
+Insurance brokers, like Medicare Hero, are contracted with several different insurance companies, which allows them to help you compare rates from various companies.

-Open Enrollment: Medicare Open Enrollment happens every year form October 15th- December 7th.
+Open Enrollment: Medicare Open Enrollment happens every year from October 15 – December 7.
 This is the only time of year you can switch Medicare Advantage and Part D drug plans.
-It is important to reevaluate your coverage each year to make sure you are still getting the best rates and benefits.
+It’s important to reevaluate your coverage each year to make sure you are still have the best plan at the best rate.

-Make sure you have RX coverage: You may have to pay a late enrollment penalty of 1% for each month you could have had prescription drug coverage but did not.
-This is a permanent penalty which will be added to your premium if you ever do take out prescription drug coverage.
-Many Medicare Advantage plans offer prescription coverage which satisfies the drug coverage requirement.
+Make Sure You Have Part D (Drug Coverage): You may have to pay a late enrollment penalty of 1% each month you didn’t have Part D Prescription Drug Coverage.
+This permanent penalty will be added to your premium if you take out prescription drug coverage.
+Many Medicare Advantage plans offer prescription coverage, which satisfies the coverage requirement.

-Networks are important for Medicare Advantage: Each Medicare Advantage company has its own network of doctors and hospitals.
-Be sure to check that your current doctors and hospitals are in-network for the plan you are choosing.
-Depending on the plan you choose, you may also be required to get a referral before seeing a specialist.
+Networks are Important for Medicare Advantage: Each Medicare Advantage company has its own network of doctors and hospitals.
+Be sure to check your current doctors and hospitals are in-network for the plan you choose.
+Depending on your plan, you may also be required to get a referral before seeing a specialist.